junxit/us-congress-bills-110/metadata.md

 - 2007-07-30 — Ms. Herseth Sandlin moved to suspend the rules and pass the bill.
 - 2007-07-30 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 7/31/2007 H8898)
 - 2007-07-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 7/31/2007 H8898)
+- 2007-07-31 — Received in the Senate.
+- 2007-08-03 — Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.